Henry Ossawa Tanner: Marriage and family

+Friends and colleagues

+Tanner's friends and colleagues included Hermon MacNeil (sculptor), Hermann Dudley Murphy (landscapes), Paul Gauguin (synthetism), Myron G. Barlow (genre painting), Charles Hovey Pepper (Japanese style woodblocks).
+Charles Filiger (symbolist), Armand Séguin (Post-Impressionism), Jan Verkade (Post-Impressionism, Christian symbolist), Paul Sérusier (abstract art), and Gustave Loiseau (Post-Impressionism).

 Legacy

 Tanner's work was influential during his career; he has been called "the greatest African American painter to date."
 The early paintings of William Edouard Scott, who studied with Tanner in France, show the influence of Tanner's technique.
 In addition, some of Norman Rockwell's illustrations deal with the same themes and compositions that Tanner pursued.
 Rockwell's proposed cover of the Literary Digest in 1922, for example, shows an older black man playing the banjo for his grandson.
 The light sources are nearly identical to those in Tanner's Banjo Lesson.
 A fireplace illuminates the right side of the picture, while natural light enters from the left.
 Both use similar objects as well such as the clothing, chair, crumpled hat on the floor.
 Some other major artists Tanner mentored include William A. Harper and Hale Woodruff.

 Tanner's Sand Dunes at Sunset, Atlantic City (c.
 1885; oil on canvas) hangs in the Green Room at the White House; it is the first painting by an African-American artist to have been purchased for the permanent collection of the White House.
 The painting is a landscape with a "view across the cool gray of a shadowed beach to dunes made pink by the late afternoon sunlight.
 A low haze over the water partially hides the sun."
 It was bought for $100,000 by the White House Endowment Fund during the Bill Clinton administration from Dr. Rae Alexander-Minter, grandniece of the artist.

 His correspondence with Curtis between 1904 and 1937 is held at the Smithsonian Institution.

 Tanner's work was included in the 2015 exhibition We Speak: Black Artists in Philadelphia, 1920s-1970s at the Woodmere Art Museum.